Improving Business and Human Rights (BHR): Mapping the East African BHR Sector

-This guide identifies key legal and advocacy considerations for UK based international development organisations in light of Brexit in relation to environmental law and policy.
+This guide identifies key legal considerations for UK based international development organisations in light of Brexit in relation to environmental law and policy.

 Brexit Briefing: Finance (March 2017)